 I love cooking and baking (of course with organic and sustainably-grown ingredients).
 For more than 4 years now I’ve been working in Hospitality in wine tasting rooms, where I also do the food pairings for events.
 (I’m learning about wine — an exciting, endless pursuit.)

-I live in the Anderson Valley on a 9 acre property with persimmon, plum, fig, pear and (about 50) apple trees.
-We have 2 hives that produce scrumptious honey.
-I have two Border Collies who train me and my husband daily, and we now have a pup.
-There’s plenty of sheep in the Valley, so the herding training begins February, 2017.
+My husband and I live in the Anderson Valley on a 9 acre property with persimmon, plum, fig, pear and (about 50) apple trees.
+We have 2 hives that produce scrumptious honey, and 3 Border Collies who train us daily.
+Zoe is our newest addition to the family.
+Her job is to chase the wild turkeys off the property!